Can Optimization Trajectories Explain Multi-Task Transfer?: Does Gradient Conflict Explain Impact to Optimization or Generalization?

 \subsection{Conflict Does Not Have a Predictable Effect on Generalization}

 While some amount of conflict between tasks is intuitively necessary for MTL to improve generalization over single-task learning~\citep{du2020adaptingauxiliarylossesusing}, the intuition behind many SMTOs is that a {\it high} amount of gradient conflict can negatively impact task optimization and generalization~\citep[][{\it inter alia}]{pcgrad-yu2020gradient,gradDrop,cagrad}.
-Indeed, in \autoref{sec:conflict-and-opt} we see that higher amounts of gradient conflict can have a negative impact on training even beyond the zero'th order loss, worsening factors associated with generalization gaps.
+Indeed, in \autoref{sec:conflict-and-opt} we see that higher amounts of gradient conflict can have a negative impact on training trajectories, worsening several factors associated with generalization gaps.
 However, as we have shown in \autoref{sec:mtl-overfits}, MTL having a negative impact on training loss optimization does not necessarily imply a negative impact on task generalization.
-To that end, we ask whether the amount of conflict that a target-task experiences during training is predictive of it's generalization after training.
+To that end, we ask whether the amount of conflict that a target-task experiences during training is predictive of its generalization after training.

 We plot target-task test accuracy by gradient similarity for our 3 CIFAR-100 target-tasks in \autoref{fig:cifar-conflict-v-gen}.
-Unlike factors of the optimization trajectory, we see that gradient similarity has very little correlation with generalization.
-Indeed, for one target-task (Fish), the auxiliary setting with the lowest gradient similarity to the target-task (i.e. optimization consistently moves further away from the steepest single-task direction of descent) yields the {\it strongest generalization} of all auxiliary settings, despite leading to higher FIM explosion, higher gradient covariance, and higher sharpness than the other settings, as seen in \autoref{fig:cifar-conflict-v-factors}.
+Unlike factors of the optimization trajectory, we see that the gradient similarity between the target-task and the multi-task gradient has very little correlation with target-task generalization.
+In fact, for the target-task Fish, the auxiliary setting with the lowest gradient similarity to the target-task (i.e. for which optimization consistently moves further away from the steepest single-task direction of descent) yields the {\it strongest generalization} of all auxiliary settings, despite leading to higher FIM explosion, higher gradient covariance, and higher sharpness than the other settings.
+Based on the results of \autoref{sec:conflict-and-opt}, intuition would suggest that we should mitigate gradient conflict (i.e. maximize the similarity of our gradient step with the gradient of our target-task) to improve training loss minimization, sharpness, gradient coherence, and minimize FIM explosion.
+However, our results in \autoref{fig:cifar-conflict-v-gen} demonstrate that while mitigating conflict can improve many aspects of task {\it optimization}, it will not necessarily improve task {\it generalization}.

-Taken together, the findings shown in \autoref{fig:cifar-conflict-v-factors} and \autoref{fig:cifar-conflict-v-gen} demonstrate that, while the impact of MTL on optimization is consistent with the amount of gradient conflict, it's impact to generalization is not.
-More broadly, our results in this section highlight the difficulty of understanding multi-task transfer from the perspective of optimization.
-Additionally, because it is not clear what aspects of optimization are relevant to multi-task transfer, it is difficult to predict when MTL will help or harm performance and, consequently, how we can consistently improve transfer over naive optimizers such as the UMTG.